acournoyer1/SYSC-3303-Project/README.md

 	1: Run Server.java and choose a directory to read/write from.
 		-*NOTE* for testing purposes we point to the project folder as it has test files for us to read/write.
-		-The user is prompted to run it in either verbose or quiet mode
+		-The user is prompted to run it in either verbose or quiet mode -The user is also asked if it should be run in test or normal mode

 	2. Run IntermediateHost.java choose to run it in verbose or quiet mode